uintdev/uintdev_web/README.md

 The '[MIT license](LICENSE)' is used for this project.
 <br>
-The font 'Quicksand' used is licenced under the '[OFL](src/assets/sass/fonts/OFL.txt)'.
+The font 'Quicksand' used is licenced under '[OFL](src/assets/sass/fonts/OFL.txt)'.